fucm/node-red/README.md

  3. Setup Node-RED
 	 1. Import the two flows in this repo into Node-RED
 	 2. Without InfluxDB: delete the nodes which prepare and send the data to InfluxDB.
 You don't need them.
+	 3. Update the node "Set ISGWeb URL" in flow "Stiebel Servicewelt"
-	 3. Update the node: "HA MQTT Set device details" with your installation details.
+	 4. Update the node "HA MQTT Set device details" with your installation details in flow "HA MQTT Discovery".
-	 4. Verify or add the MQTT broker configuration
+	 5. Verify or add the MQTT broker configuration
-	 5. Deploy the flows
+	 6. Deploy the flows
+ 4. In HA
+ 	 1. Add the MQTT integration
+ 5. In Node-RED
+	 1. Trigger the node "Trigger to flush messages to get HA discover new sensors immediately" in flow "HA MQTT Discovery".
+ 6. In HA
- 4. Check HA for new sensors
+	 1. Check for new sensors

+# Resolve issues

+In HA, if you did setup MQTT, you can go to "Configuration > Integrations > MQTT > CONFIGURE" and start listening to the topic "homeassistant/sensor/#".
+You should see a bunch of messages, which start with something like "homeassistant/sensor/...".

+If you don't see them, go to node-red again.
+The debug panel will only show something, if an error occurs or if you did enable debug msg nodes.
+You can do so in the "HA MQTT Discovery" flow.
+Then redeploy it and you should soon get some messages showing up in the node-red debug log.

+* In case you see the messages, but still do not receive anything in HA, it's probably your MQTT broker config in node-red, which is not working.
+* In case you don't see any messages, copy the debug node in "HA MQTT Discovery" and attach it anywhere earlier in the flow to find if somewhere the messages are flowing.

 ## License
 The content of this ``node-red`` repository is licensed under MIT, for more details check LICENSE.